yuliwu/yuliwu.github.io/cv/en/index.md

 B.Sc. in Electrical Engineering, Information Technology and Computer Engineering

-with Specialisation of Computer Engineering  *(Completed within 6 Semesters)*
+with Specialization of Computer Engineering  *(Completed within 6 Semesters)*

 `Oct 2018 - Mar 2021`
 __RWTH Aachen University__

 M.Sc. in Electrical Engineering, Information Technology and Computer Engineering

-with Specialisation of Computer Engineering
+with Specialization of Computer Engineering

 ## Work Experiences